jlo-aus/discord-chronomate-docs/docs/setup.md

 A full list of TZ Databse names can be found here: [List of tz database time zones - Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

-The automatic icon changes will occur at 2am in whatever timezone is set.
+The automatic icon changes will occur within the hour of 2am (2:00 to 2:59) in whatever timezone is set.
 By default the timezone is UTC.

 ---